Weed in Irpin

 Weed Management in Irpin

 To combat the issue of weeds, farmers and local authorities in Irpin have adopted various management strategies.
-One traditional approach is crop rotation, which helps break the weed lifecycle by planting different crops in the same field each year.
 This prevents weeds from establishing a stronghold and helps maintain soil fertility.

 Community Awareness and Future Steps